Retracing an Epic Journey

 Just as William Clark did on June 2, 1804, visitors can journey through this wooded area to the top of Clark’s Hill and enjoy the view.
 Today, a trail and an overlook make it easier to reach the point where Clark once stood.
 The rock where Clark stood and the location of the crew’s campsite below along the banks of the Missouri River can be seen from the overlook.

-On route to the overlook, the trail takes visitors past the two Indian mounds that Clark wrote about in his journal along with three additional mounds discovered at the site.
-These mounds are burial mounds for American Indians that were high status individuals, who, in their lifetime, gained the respect of the people in their band and were respected even in death.
-The size and shape of the mounds (as well as the village site located nearby) indicate that they probably date to the Late Woodland period (A.D.
-600-900).
+On route to the overlook, the trail takes visitors past the two American Indian mounds that Clark wrote about in his journal along with three additional mounds discovered at the site.
+These mounds are burial mounds for high-status individuals, who, in their lifetime, gained the respect of the people in their band and were respected even in death.
+The size and shape of the mounds -- as well as the village site located nearby -- indicate that they probably date to the Late Woodland period (A.D.
+600 to A.D.
+900).
 Often, mounds like these were erected by hauling dirt from the village one basket at a time.
 Visitors are asked to respect these burial places and not climb on the mounds or disturb them in any way.

 William and Carol Norton of Jefferson City donated the land that encompass the historic site to the Missouri Department of Natural Resources in 2002.
 The site opened in 2004 in time for the bicentennial of this epic journey, allowing visitors an opportunity to have an experience similar to that of Capt.
 Clark’s when he visited this location.